MattSkrobis/bsc-ember/TIL.md

 - product-thumb component - has access to product inside template.hbs and component.js (this.product)

 ## Mirage
-(what that is, factories, default scenario)
+- fake server that runs in client, useful in development, as with standard ember config of models and routes, it can be employed to simulate proper backend until it is implemented

 ## Components
-- components can be generated using ember g component --pod component-name, pods are creating a neat structure of tempate.hbs and component.js in the component-name folder.
-note: the name of a component has to contain dash (--pod, show, listing)
+- components can be generated using `ember g component --pod component-name`, pods are creating a neat structure of `tempate.hbs` and `component.js` in the `component-name` folder.
+Note: the name of a component has to contain a dash

 # Thursday